MathieuCarriere/perslay/README.md

 This repository provides the implementation of PersLay, a tensorflow layer specifically desgined to handle persistence diagrams.
 This implementation follows the work presented in [1].

-It contains a jupyter notebook `experiments.ipynb` to try PersLay on graphs and orbits data as in [1].
+It contains a jupyter notebook `tutorialPersLay.ipynb` to try PersLay on graphs and orbits data as in [1].

 PersLay can be installed by running the following instructions in a terminal: